-- 7.5 Prejudice to the effective conduct of public affairs (Section 36) see also the qualified exemption part of Section 36 This relates to the maintenance of the collective responsibility of Ministers. - 7.6 Personal information\ (Section 40) see also the qualified exemption part of Section 40.
+- 7.5 Prejudice to the effective conduct of public affairs (Section 36) see also the qualified exemption part of Section 36

+This relates to the maintenance of the collective responsibility of Ministers. - 7.6 Personal information\ (Section 40) see also the qualified exemption part of Section 40.
 Where enquirers ask to see information about themselves, this is exempt under the Act because it is covered by the Data Protection Act.
-Consult our existing Trust Data Protection guidance.
+Consult our existing Trust Data Protection guidance. - 7.7 Information provided in confidence\ (Section 41)

-- 7.7 Information provided in confidence\ (Section 41) This relates to information obtained from a person if its disclosure would - 7.8 Prohibitions on disclosure\ (Section 44) Information is exempt where its disclosure is prohibited under any other legislation by order of a court or where it would constitute a contempt of court or where it is incompatible with any EC obligation.
+This relates to information obtained from a person if its disclosure would constitute a breach of confidence actionable by that, or another, person. - 7.8 Prohibitions on disclosure\ (Section 44) Information is exempt where its disclosure is prohibited under any other legislation by order of a court or where it would constitute a contempt of court or where it is incompatible with any EC obligation.